AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-command-overview/r-ir-view-attributes.md

 ---
 description: These commands are position-independent and may occur anywhere in a request.
-seo-description: These commands are position-independent and may occur anywhere in a request.
-seo-title: View attributes

 solution: Experience Manager
 title: View attributes
-uuid: eae8d998-a4ba-4871-9a8a-c15c22a20580

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---